Tutorial

 System Requirements

 The electricity.zip file includes web4j.jar.
 It also includes compiled .class files, which means that, initially, you may run the app without needing to compile.
-Any additions or changes to the code will, of course, mean you will have to recompile.
+Any additions or changes you make to the code will, of course, will require a recompile.

 Deploying To MySQL and Tomcat

 There are different ways to deploy web applications to Tomcat.
-In this instance, we are going to deploy the app to Tomcat in such a way that any changes we make will be automatically detected by the container.
-This allows the container to restart the app when it detects such changes.
+Here, we're going to deploy the app to Tomcat in such a way that any changes we make will be automatically detected by the container.
+This allows the container to detect changes to JSPs, without needing to restart the app.
 It will also speed up development since it will not actually be necessary to create a .war file.

 (Variations are possible.
 In particular, you can change the extension of electricity.zip file to .war, and deploy it as any war file.
 However, you should attempt such variations only if you are experienced with Tomcat.
 It's highly recommended to follow the style used below.)